eltim12/fancy_todo_0.2/README.md

 ## Usage

-Make sure you have Node.js and npm installed in your computer, and then run this commands in both client and server folders:
+Make sure you have Node.js and npm installed in your computer.

+in server Folder:

 ```
 $npm install